 Planning time accounts for unexpected delays and indicates how much time customers need to plan for their trip in order to arrive on time 95% of the time.
-In St. Louis, customers traveling during morning rush needed to plan 4 minutes, 39 seconds more for a ten-mile trip than they would otherwise need in free-flow conditions.
-During the evening rush period, customers needed to plan for an additional 5 minutes, 6 seconds for a 10-mile trip.
-Customers traveling during the Kansas City morning rush needed to plan an additional 4 minutes, 31 seconds more for a 10-mile trip than they would need in free-flow conditions.
-During the evening rush customers needed to plan for an additional 3 minutes, 29 seconds of travel.
-The planning times were less than the first quarter of 2019 in all rush periods other than the morning rush in St. Louis.
-The planning times for both regions represent average rush-hour speeds between 40 and 45 mph.
+In St. Louis, customers traveling during morning rush needed to plan just 43 seconds more for a 10-mile trip than they would otherwise need in free-flow conditions.
+During the evening rush period, customers needed to plan for an additional 1 minute, 9 seconds for a 10-mile trip.
+Customers traveling during the Kansas City morning rush needed to plan an additional 58 seconds more for a 10-mile trip than they would need in free-flow conditions.
+During the evening rush customers needed to plan for an additional 1 minute, 1 second of travel.
+The planning times were less than the second quarter of 2019 in all rush periods.
+The planning times for both regions represent average rush-hour speeds between 56 and 60 mph.